janiluuk/picorder/Readme.md

-# Raspberry Pi TFT Audio Recorder #
+# Picorder - a Raspberry Pi TFT Audio Recorder

-A Raspberry Pi menu system for audio recording with automatic screen management, compatible with Waveshare 3.5-inch TFT touch display.
+A Raspberry Pi menu system for audio recording with manual and automatic modes, compatible with Waveshare 3.5-inch TFT touch display.

 ## Hardware Compatibility ##

 This project is compatible with the **Waveshare 3.5-inch Raspberry Pi LCD** display.
+Built for Raspberry Pi devices.
+You can use device you want for recording.

 ## Setup ##